crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that caused a class cast error when trying to import records from a ``CSV`` file into a partitioned table using the ``COPY FROM`` statement.
+- Fixed an issue that caused a node with default config to fail on startup with error "No valid auth.host_based entry found".